3than0ls/search-engine/README.md

 ## High level overview

 Program starts at `main.py`, where it creates an `Indexer` instance and runs `.construct()`, which constructs the inverted index.
-From then, the class `InvertedIndex` can be used to interface with the serialized disk data that is the inverted index.
+From then, the class `InvertedIndex` can be used to interface with the serialized disk data.

-The `Indexer` works by processing webpages to construct several `PartialIndex`es, which are map containers for `Term`s to `PostingList`s, which are themselves are containers for `Posting`s.
-The `PartialIndex`es are serialized and stored in a directory temporarily, then merged all together with polyphase merge to produce the file for the inverted index, along with auxiliary data files.
+The `Indexer` works by processing webpages to construct several `PartialIndex`es, which are map containers for stemmed `Term`s to `PostingList`s, which are themselves are containers for `Posting`s.
+The `PartialIndex`es are serialized and stored in a directory temporarily, then merged all together with polyphase merge to produce the file for the inverted index along with auxiliary data files (such as the document ID to URL mapping)

 The `InvertedIndex` is created as a interface for the inverted index disk data. nothing more. `InvertedIndex` will be used to query the data, but not modify it.